SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Tags: Utility, Self, Ground-Based

 Effects:
-You gain (CHA/2) Damage Reduction, and increase your Physical Damage Bonus by the same amount.
+You gain CHA/3 Damage Reduction, and increase your Physical Damage Bonus by that amount /10.
 Raiton bypasses all this technique’s effects.

 ### **Doryuuheki \- Earth Style Wall**